mvsujith/virtual-lab/Trade.md

 ---

 8) Closing
 I’m excited about Trading’s focus on options and speed.
-This submission shows how we can reduce cognitive load for active traders and make the journey from manual → algo natural and fun.
+This shows how we can reduce cognitive load for active traders and make the journey from manual → algo natural and fun.

 Happy to walk through the demo live and iterate on the feature design.